 - A BA working for a retail business and responsible for specifying a solution to enable the company to implement a survey to collect the preferences of its “high value customers” uses historical data to expand the reach of the customer survey.

 As you can see from these examples, analytics helps BA find better solutions to the problems they’re trying to solve.
-Business analytics and advanced analytics are extremely useful problem-solving tool.
-Done right, they can make for better software products, happier customers, higher profitability, more productive employees, improved accuracy in risk modeling, quicker work turnaround, and all sorts of positive outcomes.
+Business analytics and advanced analytics are extremely useful problem-solving tools.
+Used well, they can make for better software products, happier customers, higher profitability, more productive employees, improved accuracy in risk modeling, quicker work turnaround, and all sorts of positive outcomes.